5afe/safe-core-protocol-specs/modules/README.md

 ### SignatureValidatorManager with SafeProtocolManager

-An account can either implement logic to call `SignatureValidatorManager` for validating signature or set `SafeProtocolManager` as a fallback handler and set `SignatureValidatorManager` as function handler for [isValidSignature(bytes32,bytes)](https://eips.ethereum.org/EIPS/eip-1271) function in the manager.
+An account must set `SafeProtocolManager` as a fallback handler and set `SignatureValidatorManager` as function handler for [isValidSignature(bytes32,bytes)](https://eips.ethereum.org/EIPS/eip-1271) function in the manager.
 So, when a contract wants to verify account signature, it should call `isValidSignature(bytes32,bytes)` on the account and the `SafeProtocolManager` will forward the call to the `SignatureValidatorManager` which will call the `SignatureValidatorContract` to check if the signature is valid.

 Below is the sequence diagram for enabling `SignatureValidatorManager` as function handler for an account in `SafeProtocolManager`.